Markovian Gaussian Process Variational Autoencoders: Experiments

 We obtained climate data, including temperature and precipitation, from ERA5 using Google Earth Engine API \citep{gorelick2017google}.
 The task is to condition on observed data $\{\bY(r,t)\}_{r,t}$ (temperature and air pressure), and predict on unknown spatial locations $\{\bY(r_*,t)\}_{r_*,t}$ for all time steps.
 Here we focus on GP-based models since they, unlike RNN-based models, can flexibly handle spatiotemporal data by combining spatial and temporal kernels to efficiently model correlated structures.
 In particular, for GPVAE models we use a separable kernel $k(r,t,r',t)=k_r(r,r')k_t(t,t')$ for each latent channel and the spatial kernel $k_r$ is shared across channels.
 We also consider Gaussian process prediction which is also known as kriging in spatial statistics \citep{cressie2015statistics}.
 Sparse approximation is needed for scalability for the MOGP baseline due to computational feasibility.
 We emphasise that the dimensionality of this problem, which is 8, is high relative to traditional spatiotemporal modelling problems \citep{cressie2015statistics}.

 \paragraph{Results:} We report the corresponding quantitative results in Table~\ref{table:era5} and visualise the prediction results at an unseen spatial location in Figure~\ref{fig:era5_time}.
-We observe that MOGP underfits and overestimates the uncertainty, which is expected as traditional GP regression models struggle to fit a complicated multi-dimensional time series with a single GP function.
+We observe that MOGP underfits and overestimates the uncertainty, which is expected as traditional GP regression models struggle to fit a complicated multi-dimensional time series with non-warped GPs (without decoder network).
 In comparison, the encoder-decoder networks allow GPVAEs to learn simpler dynamics, resulting in better performance.
 The conclusions are similar when we fix the time steps and plot the corresponding posterior mean over space in Figure~\ref{fig:era5_spatial}, where GPVAE models better predict the spatial patterns.

 SVGPVAE underperforms MGPVAE even when pushing the number of inducing points to the memory limit of our hardware (500).
 Interestingly, SVGPVAE underestimates the uncertainty more as we increase the number of latent channels to 8, as can also be seen from the large negative log-likelihood per dim (NLPD) values.
+It is unclear why this occurs, though this could be related to an imbalance in the regularisation effect with the KL divergence.
+We note that MGPVAE does not suffer from the same issue.

 SVGPVAE results can be improved if having well-placed and sufficiently-many inducing points, but this also means SVGPVAE is memory inefficient when compared with MGPVAE.
+For the spatiotemporal modelling task, a significantly larger number of inducing points is required and thus further illustrates the drawbacks of SVGPVAE for spatiotemporal modelling.
 Similarly for computational time, MGPVAE is faster than the other models with more inducing points, but slower than the ones with less of inducing points (which also perform worse).